react-boilerplate/react-boilerplate/docs/general/server-configs.md

 `.htaccess` can only provide security by redirecting HTTP to HTTPS

-> Note: For a detailled security configuration in apache httpd, a `.conf` file is necessary.
-You can use [Mozillas TLS Configurator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to get some examples.
+> Note: For a detailed security configuration in apache httpd, a `.conf` file is necessary.
+You can use [Mozilla's TLS Configurator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to get some examples.

 ## Nginx